How to Clean Your Herb Grinder

 4. After soaking, use a toothbrush to scrub any stubborn areas.

-5. Rinse thoroughly under warm water and let it air dry before use
+5. Rinse thoroughly under warm water and let it air dry before use.

 Grinder Usage and Maintenance

-Preventing and Addressing Mold in Weed Grinders
+Preventing and Addressing Mold in Herb Grinders

 To prevent mold, always ensure your grinder is dry before storing it.
 Regular cleaning is also essential.
 If you notice mold in your grinder, don't panic.
 Here's what to do: